mistersouza/ayrton-senna/README.md

 ## Future Features

-_This project is set to keep evolving as I go on on my developer path and forge partnerships along the way.
+● This project is set to keep evolving as I go on on my developer path and forge partnerships along the way.

 + I'm in the process of beefing up the embedded script to make the website fully interactive

 ## Testing 🔎

-_Testing at every stage of development, keeping it on point.
+● Testing at every stage of development, keeping it on point.

 ### Assessment